 This Roasted Chili Corn Salsa is kind of a Chipotle Copycat but better.
 It is loaded with roasted poblanos, jalapeños, garlic, onions, cilantro, lime, and corn, of course.
 This recipe calls for frozen corn, but you can easily swap it for fresh.
-This corn salsa is great served with tortilla chips or even on its own as a side dish.

 - 1 poblano pepper

 - 2-3 large cloves garlic